grafana/tempo/example/docker-compose/readme.md

 make docker-images
 ```

+## Grafana 7.4.x
+All of the included examples are designed to work with Grafana 7.5.x and forward.
+If you are using Grafana 7.4.x or before then you need
+to use tempo-query along with Tempo for querying.
+Please see the `docker-compose.grafana7.4.yaml` example and choose the
+`Tempo-Query` datasource in explore.

 ## Storage options

 Tempo can be run with local storage, S3, Azure, or GCS backends.
 See below for examples of [local](#local-storage) and [S3 (Minio)](#s3) storage.